Miss India (film)

 Miss India is a 2020 Indian Telugu-language business drama film written and directed by Narendra Nath.
 It stars Keerthy Suresh, Jagapathi Babu, Rajendra Prasad, Naresh, Nadhiya, and Naveen Chandra.
-The plot follows Manasa Samayuktha (Keerthy), a girl from a middle-class South Indian family, who dreams of having her tea business in the US.
+The plot follows Manasa Samayuktha (Keerthy Suresh), a girl from a middle-class South Indian family, who dreams of having her tea business in the US.
 The film received negative reviews.

-The film has been produced by Mahesh S. Koneru under East Coast Productions.
+The film was produced by Mahesh S. Koneru under East Coast Productions.
 Dani Sanchez-Lopez and Sujith Vaassudev handled the cinematography, while S. Thaman composed the music.
-The film was planned to be released on 17 April 2020 but has been postponed due to the COVID-19 pandemic.
-The film is released on Netflix on 4 November 2020 in Telugu along with dubbed versions in Tamil and Malayalam.
+The film was planned to be released on 17 April 2020 was postponed due to the COVID-19 pandemic.
+The film was released on Netflix on 4 November 2020 in Telugu along with dubbed versions in Tamil and Malayalam.